David Arell: Career

-Arell was a prominent attorney and practiced law in the city for several years.
-He also served as justice of the regional Hustings Court.
+Arell practiced law in Alexandria.
+He also served as justice of the Hustings Court.
 Arell was active in real estate and had several property and land holdings in Alexandria and Fredericksburg.
 Arell was granted 4,000 acres of land by the Virginia General Assembly.

 In 1780, George Washington sought Arell's advice and legal representation during a legal dispute.
 In the same year, Arell was selected as one of the first trustees and council members of Alexandria.
+Additionally, in the early 1780s, Arell helped to raise funds to support Washington College.

 Beginning in April 1786, Arell briefly served as the mayor of Alexandria following the death of incumbent mayor James Kirk.
-He was also an active member of the Alexandria-Washington Lodge No. 22.
+He was also an active member of the Masonic lodge in Alexandria (now Alexandria-Washington Lodge No. 22}.

-In the 1780s and 1790s, Arell helped to raise funds to support Washington College.

 Death and legacy

-Arell died around 1792.
+Arell died around 1793.
 He is buried at the Old Presbyterian Meeting House in Alexandria.
-Arell is listed as a qualifying ancestor by the Daughters of the American Revolution.

-Arell's Alexandria home at 219 South Lee Street is included in historic walking tours of the city.
+Arell's Alexandria home is located at 219 South Lee Street.
 "Arell Court" is a street in Alexandria.